Upper Tribunal: Lands Chamber

 The Lands Chamber decides disputes concerning land, including the purchase of land blighted by the proposals of a public authority, compensation for land compulsorily purchased and or the value of which has been affected by public works (such noise from an airport), and compensation for coal mining subsidence, coast protection works, reservoirs, and land drainage works.

 The chamber also hears appeals from decisions of HM Revenue and Customs in which the value of land is disputed, from valuation tribunals concerning the value of land for non-domestic rates purposes, from leasehold valuation tribunals and residential property tribunals.

 Finally, the chamber also hears applications to discharge or modify restrictions on the use of land (restrictive covenants) and applications for notices relating to the right to light.

 Immigration and Asylum Chamber

 This chamber hears appeals against decisions made by the First-tier Tribunal in matters of immigration, asylum and nationality.
+It also hears judicial reviews relating to immigration decisions of the Home Secretary which do not carry a right of appeal.